combogenomics/medusa-webapp/README.md

     sudo pip install -r requirements.txt

 Then install in apache the medusa.conf file (changing the paths).
+NOTE: if you have multiplt webservers running, the best way to have them running at the same time seems to include all the WSGI definitions in the same VirtualHost.

 Create a production.py file which can then be used to override the settings.py debug options.